MaastrichtU-CDS/omop-converter/README.md

 # Data Harmonization

-Tools used for the data harmonization.
+Tools used for the data harmonization in the NCDC project.

 ## CDM Parser CLI